shion24hub/clibra/README.md

 Elapsed time: 0:00:19.009671
 ```

-To update continuously with multiple arguments like
+Or, you may want to execute the following in succession with multiple types of arguments.
 ```
 bybit BTCUSDT 20240101 20240103
 bybit ETHUSDT 20240101 20240103
 ```

-Prepare a text file with the above written(test.txt) and specify the path
+In this case, prepare a text file containing the above information and specify its path in the update-from command.
 ``` console

 $ clibra update-from ./test.txt